 The Fine Print

-I've developed plugins for years (here's why), pushing out hundreds of upgrades, and it is my intention to continue to push out new features and bug fixes from time to time.
+I've developed plugins for years (here's why), pushing out thousands of updates, and it is my intention to continue to push out new features and bug fixes from time to time.
 But I must be clear that while it's my intention, it is not a guarantee.
 I am not a business and I don't want to be a business — this is just a hobby, after all — and you are not purchasing anything when you register the plugin.
 Officially, there are no guarantees other than the registration code will work to remove the trial-period-ended limitation of the copy of the plugin you have, for the version of Lightroom you have.

-In Lightroom 3 and later, your registration ties one plugin to one Lightroom serial number, and you can use the same registration code (PayPal transaction ID) to register that plugin with that same Lightroom serial number on multiple machines, such as if you use Lightroom on the two machines Adobe's license allows, or you later have to do a full system reinstall.
+Your registration ties one plugin to one Lightroom serial number, and you can use the same registration code (PayPal transaction ID) to register that plugin with that same Lightroom serial number on multiple machines, such as if you use Lightroom on the two machines Adobe's license allows, or you later have to do a full system reinstall.

 If you don't have a PayPal account and don't have a credit card, you won't be able to register plugins in the normal way.
 Send me a note and I'll take care of you.
 I will request (but not require) that you send me some good karma by doing something nice for someone locally.